IQGeo/utils-devrel-samples/Documents/LRT/Long_Running_Tasks_LRT_DeepDive.md

     pole_coords = None
 ```

-Here we are just setting some initial values for the creation of Structures and Equipment.
+We set up our class `BenchmarkTask` by using the `MywBaseTask` and `MywcomController` imports.
+Then we are just setting some initial values for the creation of Structures and Equipment.

 &#8291;
 &#8291;

-Beginning of auxiliary functions
+Next we have a series of auxiliary functions:

 ```
     def _incrementName(self, name):